redis/redis-doc/commands/geoadd.md

 @integer-reply, specifically:

-* The number of elements added to the sorted sets, not including elements already existing for which the score was updated.
+* The number of elements added to the sorted set, not including elements already existing for which the score was updated.

 @examples